lukerabbitte/get_rid/README.md

 More features to come, including:

-- Reverse geocoding via maps API to show where you were when you stashed each window.
+- Reverse geocoding via maps API to show where you were when you stashed each window
-- Summary of window contents via OpenAI API to further aid recognition of old stashed windows.
+- Summary of window contents via OpenAI API to further aid recognition of old stashed windows
+- Publishing